johnatas-x/angry-bearded/README.md

         Must contain issue number: /YouTrack #\d+/
 ```

-### Disable commit banners
+### 🚫 Disable commit banners

 GrumPHP supports banners to celebrate (or scold) on your commit.
-This is fun but it is possible it gets on your nerves.
+This is fun, but it is possible it gets on your nerves.
 If you don’t want it, edit the grumphp.yml file and replace the following parameters:

 ```yaml
 # grumphp.yml